 Section 3.
+Change/Enhancement Requests

-Change/Enhancement requests may be submitted by any IFSpi user to TriMin.
+Change/Enhancement requests may be submitted by any IFS user to TriMin.
 TriMin will assign an enhancement number and post the request to an updated list on the IFSpi portal.
-TriMin will contact the IFSpi user submitting the request to verify the details of the request.
-Enhancement requests will be recommended for approval, denial, or forwarded to another Advisor Committee by the Enhancement Committee.
-The Enhancement Committee will present their recommendations to JIC for all enhancement requests submitted.
-JIC will approve to implement, deny, or send to an Advisory Committee enhancement requests that have been presented.
-Change Requests can also be initiated from within JIC.
-JIC Representatives shall set priorities for the next quarter.
+TriMin will contact the user submitting the request to verify the details of the request.
+Enhancement requests will be reviewed by the Enhancement Committee and recommended for approval, denial, or forwarded for further discussion to the Advisory Committee.
+The IFS Advisory Committee will determine whether to implement, deny, or table each enhancement request .
+Change Requests can also be initiated from within the IFS Advisory Committee.
+Advisory Committee members shall set priorities for the next quarter.

+Section 4.Development Projects

-Section 4.
-Development Projects shall be considered by JIC from time to time.
-JIC Representatives shall be responsible for disseminating information about the Development Projects under consideration to their respective IFS User Group, present Development Project proposals at their respective IFS User Group meetings, provide information to and answer questions about the Development Project proposal, obtain the consensus of their respective IFS User Group on the Development Project proposal, and take the appropriate action at the JIC meeting based on direction from their respective IFS User Group’s consensus.
-Costs for a Development Project may be split in a variety of methods including, but not limited to:
+Development projects shall be considered by the IFS Advisory Committee as needed.
+Advisory Committee members shall be responsible for disseminating information about potential development projects to the IFS User Group, present proposals at the IFS User Group meeting, provide information to and answer questions about the development project proposal, obtain the consensus from the IFS User Group on the proposal, and take the appropriate action at the IFS Advisory Committee meeting based on direction from the IFS User Group.
+Costs for a development project may be split in a variety of methods including, but not limited to:

 Payment out of the Enhancement Fund